Mr. Basketball Invitational

 2003 JOSH DOTZLER Omaha Crusaders I

 Only the third point guard to be named MVP in the twelve year history of Mr. Basketball, Josh Dotzler led the Omaha Crusaders to the 2003 title.
 As a sophomore at Bellevue West High School in Bellevue, Neb., the 6-foot Dotzler averaged 15 points and 6 assists for the 15-5 Thunderbirds.
 During Mr. Basketball, Dotzler averaged 15 points a game, including four games of 18 or more.
-He has verbally committed to the University of Creighton basketball program.
+He played for the University of Creighton basketball program.

 2003 Stat Leaders & All-Americans